Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ### ENV

 `ENV` refers to environment variable and is one of the ways to set them.
-These environtment variables are used extensively to inject key/value pairs for building and running containers.
+These environment variables are used extensively to inject key/value pairs for building and running containers.
 Environment variables are quite handy for these uses cases as they work on every os, config, environment.
 In our case we set the `color` we picked.

 ### RUN

 `RUN` command is used to execute shell commands inside the container while it's building it.
-We use `RUN` to create files, folder, install dependencies, run shell scripts and various other tasks that we would like to run inside our container at creation time in order to prepare it.
-In order to combine multiple commands with the same `RUN` statement you can usee `&&`.
-This way we include multiple commands in a single layer in our image.
+We use `RUN` to create files, folders, install dependencies, run shell scripts and various other tasks that we would like to run inside our container at creation time in order to prepare it.
+To combine multiple commands with the same `RUN` statement you can usee `&&`.
+This way we can include multiple commands in a single layer in our image.

 ### WORKDIR